sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    Example::

-      .. versionadded:: 2.5
+      .. version-added:: 2.5
          The *spam* parameter.

-   .. versionadded:: 2.5
+   .. version-added:: 2.5
       The *spam* parameter.

-.. rst:directive:: .. versionchanged:: version [brief explanation]
+.. rst:directive:: .. version-changed:: version [brief explanation]

-   Similar to :rst:dir:`versionadded`, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).
+   Similar to :rst:dir:`version-added`, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).

    Example::

-      .. versionchanged:: 2.8
+      .. version-changed:: 2.8
          The *spam* parameter is now of type *boson*.

-   .. versionchanged:: 2.8
+   .. version-changed:: 2.8
       The *spam* parameter is now of type *boson*.

-.. rst:directive:: .. deprecated:: version [brief explanation]
+.. rst:directive:: .. version-deprecated:: version [brief explanation]

-   Similar to :rst:dir:`versionadded`, but describes when the feature was deprecated.
+   Similar to :rst:dir:`version-added`, but describes when the feature was deprecated.
    A *brief* explanation can also be given, for example to tell the reader what to use instead.

+   .. version-added:: 8.3

    Example::

-      .. deprecated:: 3.1
+      .. version-deprecated:: 3.1
          Use :py:func:`spam` instead.

-   .. deprecated:: 3.1
+   .. version-deprecated:: 3.1
       Use :py:func:`!spam` instead.

-.. rst:directive:: .. versionremoved:: version [brief explanation]
+.. rst:directive:: .. version-removed:: version [brief explanation]

-   Similar to :rst:dir:`versionadded`, but describes when the feature was removed.
+   Similar to :rst:dir:`version-added`, but describes when the feature was removed.
    An explanation may be provided to tell the reader what to use instead, or why the feature was removed.

-   .. versionadded:: 7.3
+   .. version-added:: 7.3

    Example::

-      .. versionremoved:: 4.0
+      .. version-removed:: 4.0
          The :py:func:`spam` function is more flexible, and should be used instead.

-   .. versionremoved:: 4.0
+   .. version-removed:: 4.0
       The :py:func:`!spam` function is more flexible, and should be used instead.

+.. rst:directive:: .. versionadded:: version [brief explanation]

+   A legacy alias for :rst:dir:`version-added`.

+   .. version-deprecated:: 8.3

+.. rst:directive:: .. versionchanged:: version [brief explanation]

+   A legacy alias for :rst:dir:`version-changed`.

+   .. version-deprecated:: 8.3

+.. rst:directive:: .. deprecated:: version [brief explanation]

+   A legacy alias for :rst:dir:`version-deprecated`.

+   .. version-deprecated:: 8.3

+.. rst:directive:: .. versionremoved:: version [brief explanation]

+   A legacy alias for :rst:dir:`version-removed`.

+   .. version-deprecated:: 8.3

 Presentational